Crisil Mutual Fund Ranking: Meaning, Parameters, & Criteria

 How Does the Crisil Mutual Fund Ranking Work?

-Crisil Mutual Fund Ranking or CMFR goes beyond conventional ranking models, assessing mutual funds by analyzing not only net asset value (NAV) but also portfolio-based attributes.
+Crisil Mutual Fund Ranking or CMFR goes beyond conventional ranking models, assessing mutual funds by analysing not only net asset value (NAV) but also portfolio-based attributes.
 This comprehensive approach provides a singular evaluation incorporating asset quality, risk-adjusted returns, liquidity, and asset concentration.
 The rating system assigns ranks or star ratings on a 1 to 5 scale.
 For example, CRISIL Fund Rank 1 signifies ‘excellent performance,’ placing a fund in the top 10 percentile of its peer group, while CRISIL Fund Rank 2 covers the subsequent 20 percentile.

 What are the Parameters for Crisil Mutual Fund Ranking?